The Context for

 "Bouteille, clarinet, violon, journal, verre" by Pablo Picasso, 1913,

-At top, Ludwig Meidner's 1910 "Bau der Untergrunbahn" (Subway Construction in Berlin).
-Above, J. Alphege Brewer"s "Charing Cross As It Looks Today," published in The Graphic, August 13, 1910.
+The art of Ludwig Meidner and J. Alphege Brewer in 1910 before they went in different directions.
+At top, Ludwig Meidner's "Bau der Untergrunbahn" (Subway Construction in Berlin).
+Above, J. Alphege Brewer's "Charing Cross As It Looks Today," published in The Graphic.
 Note that where Meidner places a derrick, Brewer centers Nelson's Column.

 Above, Ludwig Meidner's 1912 "Apokalyptische Landschaft."
 Below, his 1913 "Bombardement einer Stadt."